How to recover deleted photos from LG G3

 No, after scanning, upon recovery, the software requires a license which will sets you back to recover the files, the free alternative would be Photorec, a powerful recovery tool for windows, Mac as well as Linux.

-how to recover deleted jpg, png photos from android with android photo recovery...
+how to recover deleted photos and videos from Nikon d5100 with media recovery software...